adamfeather/javascript_game-of-life/README.md

-# Javascript : Game of Life
+# JavaScript: Game of Life
 Learning Javascript with Game of Life